benjaminfrot/lrpsadmm/README.md

 Chandrasekaran et al (2012) (DOI:10.1214/11-AOS949).
 The package supports robust estimation via an estimator of the correlation matrix based on Kendall rank correlations.
 It includes functions to compute a whole regularisation path and to select tuning parameters with cross-validation.

+## Remarks and Issues
+Feel free to either email at benjamin dot frot @ gmail dot com for questions and bug reporting.
+You can also open an issue.